quantcast/android-measurement/README.md

 	<activity android:name="com.quantcast.measurement.service.AboutQuantcastScreen" >
 	</activity>
 	```
-2. Import the `QuantcastClient` into every `Acitivity` in your project by adding the following import:
+2. Import the `QuantcastClient` into every `Activity` in your project by adding the following import:

 	``` java
 	import com.quantcast.measurement.service.QuantcastClient;
 	```
-3. In the `onCreate()` method of every `Activity` in your project place the following to initialize the measurement service:
+3. In the `onCreate()` method of every `Activity` in your project, place the following to initialize the measurement service:

 	``` java
 	QuantcastClient.beginSessionWithApiKey(this, <*Insert your API Key Here*>);
 	```
-	Replacing "<\*Insert your API Key Here\*>" with your Quantcast API Key, which you can generate in your Quantcast account homepage on [the Quantcast website](http://www.quantcast.com "Quantcast.com").
+	Replace "<\*Insert your API Key Here\*>" with your Quantcast API Key, which can be generated in your Quantcast account homepage on [the Quantcast website](http://www.quantcast.com "Quantcast.com").

-	Note that the API Key is used as basic reporting entity for Quantcast Measurement.
-You can use the same API Key across multiple apps across multiple platforms, and Quantcast will report the aggregate audience amongst them all.
-Quantcast will identify and report on the individual app versions seen under the API Key, but the intent is that the API Key is used for a logical grouping of apps.
-For example, you may have a "lite" and "full" version of an app that you group together with the same API Key.
+	The API Key is used as the basic reporting entity for Quantcast Measure.
+The same API Key can be used across multiple apps (i.e. AppName Free / AppName Paid) and/or app platforms (i.e. iOS / Android).
+For all apps under each unique API Key, Quantcast will report the aggregate audience among them all, and also identify/report on the individual app versions.

 4. In the `onDestroy()` method of every `Activity` in your project place the following to clean up the measurement service: